How to Install macOS on a Windows PC?

 Hardware Compatibility

 Before attempting to install macOS, ensure your PC hardware is compatible.
-Apple uses specific hardware configurations, so your components must match these requirements.
+Apple uses specific hardware configurations, so your hardware must match these requirements.

 Essential Components: